rlaboiss/autopsypy/README.md

 x.finish()
 ```

 This will create a variable `x` of class `AutoPsyPy`.
 Any name can be used for the variable, `x` being simply an example here.
 The autopsypy module will then open the comma-separated value (CSV) file `conditions.csv` that must exist in the current directory.
 Any other file name can be used through the argument `conditions` of `AutoPsyPy()`.
-The field delimiter of the CSV file can be specified by the
-`csv_delimiter` argument and defaults to the semicolon `";"`.
+The field delimiter of the CSV file can be specified by the `csv_delimiter` argument and defaults to the semicolon `";"`.
+There is also an optional argument `desired_group_size`, through which the experimenter declares the desired number of participants in each group.
+This argument, whose value defaults to infinity (∞), has only informational value (i.e. does not affect the behavior of `autopsyy`) and is shown at the end of the experiment.

-The conditions file must contain the names of the columns (that will be used later, see below) and each subsequent line will represent a experimental condition.
+The conditions file must contain, in its first line, the names of the columns (that will be used later, see below) and each subsequent line will represent a experimental condition.
 In our example, the conditions file will look like this:

 ```
 left;right